-No one shall exercise the function of a referee during the events organised by the IJF or Continental Union if he holds the position of National Federation President, coach, doctor, official of the national team, National Referee Director and /or is responsible for the selection of the referees and of their evaluation.
+No one shall exercise the function of a referee during the events organised by the IJF or Continental Union if he holds the position of national federation President, coach, doctor, official of the national team, Referee Director and /or is responsible for the selection of the referees and of their evaluation.

-Exception: National Federations Referee Directors can referee at cadets and juniors Continental Cups and competitions excluding Continental Championships.
+Exception: national federation Referee Director(s) can referee at cadets and juniors Continental Cups and competitions excluding Continental Championships.

 The referees shall be assisted by technical officials who will operate the timing and scoring system and complete the competition paperwork.
-The LOC should provide two (2) experienced technical officials per tatami for timing and scoring.
+The local organising committee (LOC) should provide two (2) experienced technical officials per tatami for timing and scoring.

-At each IJF WJT event there are IJF Supervisors whose function is to ensure that all decisions made by the referee are correct.
+At each IJF WJT event there are IJF Referee Supervisor(s) whose function is to ensure that all decisions made by the referee are correct.

-The referee on the tatami has a radio communication system that is connected to the IJF Supervisors on the technical table.
+The referee on the tatami has a radio communication system that is connected to the IJF Referee Supervisor(s) on the technical table.

-The IJF Supervisors and/or the IJF Referee Commissioners who can possibly intervene, are sitting at their reserved places with their own CARE system.
+The Head Referee Director(s) and/or the IJF Referee Supervisor(s) who can possibly intervene, are sitting at their reserved places with their own Computer Assisted Replay system (CARE) system.
 They are connected to the referee via headphones.
 The procedure is detailed in Article 13.5.